14 Fun Run Theme Ideas For Your Next 5K

 No, plogga is not a naughty word.
 Rather it's a Swedish portmanteau of "plocka" (to pick up) and "jogga" (to jog), as what's involved in plogga-ing is running around with others and collecting trash.

-If you love the idea of an event with a positive impact and don't mind straying away from the traditional race model, then we would love you to take on the plogga for your fun event and send us some pics we can share on our race directors group.
+If you love the idea of an event with a positive impact and don't mind straying away from the traditional race model, then we would love you to take on the plogga for your fun event and send us some pics we can share in our race directors group.